 Music is powerful!
 One research study said that listening to a particular song reduced the anxiety of listeners up to 65%!

-If you’re stressed or anxious, play your favorite song (unless it’s something that will made you sad- don’t go there!), or a song that you love to sing along with- something catchy that will pull you in and completely distract you.
+If you’re stressed or anxious, play your favorite song (unless it’s something that will made you sad- don’t go there!), or a song that you love to sing along with.
+Something catchy that will pull you in and completely distract you.
+This one is perfect to help you relieve stress at work if you can wear headphones.

 If you have a playlist already set up on your favorite music streaming service, go straight to it!
-At work, I use Amazon Music or YouTube for music and at home, I love having the Amazon Echo to play something whenever I want.
-The Echo is also really useful in that you can just ask it to play different kinds of songs, like “catchy songs” or “happy songs” when you just want something to play.
+At work, I use Amazon Music and at home, I love having the Amazon Echo to play something whenever I want.
+The Echo is also really useful in that you can just ask it to play different kinds of songs, like “catchy songs” or “happy songs” when you just want something to help lighten your mood.

-The other day I wasn’t having a great day for reasons, and I came across this compilation of animal Vines that made me laugh SO.HARD.
+The other day I wasn’t having a great day for reasons, and discovered this compilation of animal Vines that made me laugh SO.HARD.
+It’s now my go-to stress relief video.
 Find some funny videos, or look at gifs, memes or pictures of baby animals- they will definitely change your mood!
+You could also try laughter yoga when no one else is around (trust me on this one).

 Physically write down everything that you’re thinking about, everything that’s stressing you out, and you should feel some relief just getting it all out.
 You might be able to get a different perspective seeing it on paper too.